Pearljam66/Contacts/README.md

-# Contacts
+# ContactsFun
-A simple app to play around with the Apple Contacts Framework
+A simple Swift UIKit app using the Contacts and Contacts UI framwork.